Keerthanareddy95/Onboarding-AI/README.md

 # Onboarding-AI 🤖
-This Streamlit application utilizes a generative AI model to facilitate an interactive onboarding process for a company named Amber AI.
+This Streamlit application utilizes GEMINI to facilitate an interactive onboarding process for a company named Amber AI.
 Users are guided through a series of questions, and their responses are stored in real-time.

 ## About Amber AI
 Amber AI is an AI-driven solution enhancing customer success for SMBs, automating workflows, and boosting net revenue retention through personalized interactions and integration with existing CRM systems. https://www.helloamber.ai/